-- consensus_etcdraft_is_leader: identifies which node in the cluster is currently leader.
-If no nodes have this set, you have lost quorum. - consensus_etcdraft_data_persist_duration: indicates how long write operations to the Raft cluster's persistent write ahead log take.
+- consensus\etcdraft\is\leader: identifies which node in the cluster is currently leader.
+If no nodes have this set, you have lost quorum. - consensus\etcdraft\data\persist\duration: indicates how long write operations to the Raft cluster's persistent write ahead log take.
 For protocol safety, messages must be persisted durably, calling fsync where appropriate, before they can be shared with the consenter set.
-If this value begins to climb, this node may not be able to participate in consensus (which could lead to a service interruption for this node and possibly the network). - consensus_etcdraft_cluster_size and consensus_etcdraft_active_nodes: these channel metrics help track the "active" nodes (which, as it sounds, are the nodes that are currently contributing to the cluster, as compared to the total number of nodes in the cluster).
-If the number of active nodes falls below a majority of the nodes in the cluster, quorum will be lost and the ordering service will stop processing blocks on the channel.
+If this value begins to climb, this node may not be able to participate in consensus (which could lead to a service interruption for this node and possibly the network).